Wellness Spending Account

 About Your Account

-The WSA adds significant value to your benefit plan and provides many opportunities to enhance or maintain your personal health & wellness, learning and development.
+The taxable WSA adds significant value to your benefit plan and provides many opportunities to enhance or maintain your personal health & wellness, learning and development.

 Your WSA provides reimbursement for many important benefits such as: